edgelesssys/contrast/dev-docs/security-overview.md

 - The installed runtime plugin (`containerd-shim-contrast-cc-v2`, referenced by the runtime handler) initializes the Confidential Virtual Machine (CVM) using `QEMU`.
 - `QEMU` initializes the CVM’s virtualized environment.
 - AMD SEV-SNP enforces memory encryption: Guest memory is encrypted using a per-VM encryption key, ensuring host isolation.
-- During CVM launch, `QEMU` uses the KVM interface to register guest memory — such as the kernel, kernel command line, and initramfs—with the AMD SEV-SNP firmware for measurement and protection.
+- During CVM launch, `QEMU` uses the KVM interface to register guest memory—such as the kernel, kernel command line, and initramfs—with the AMD SEV-SNP firmware for measurement and protection.
 - SEV-SNP firmware measures the contents of the guest memory, computing a launch digest that reflects the initial memory state of the CVM.
 - Before finalizing the CVM launch,`QEMU` provides `HOSTDATA` to the CVM during the `SNP_LAUNCH_FINISH` operation.
 This data is sealed by the SEV-SNP firmware.
   - `HOSTDATA` contains a hardware-enforced SHA-256 hash of the runtime policy.